danielharrell/open-eyes-lect-2017-18/Open.md

 reverse course one day in the sky; or the diagonal of a square escape measure by any part of its side, no matter how small.[^AristotleWonder.]
-The wonder, in each case, is how such a thing is possible.
-Once we learn how, we can give what we encounter a name, like "marionette", or "solstice", or "incommensurable."
+The wonder, in each case, is how such a thing is possible. <!--Later point out that this isn't really possible, on a certain philosophical explanation--> Once we learn how, we can give what we encounter a name, like "marionette", or "solstice", or "incommensurable."
 But names like this, once they become words we inherit rather than originate, can just as well